Go beyond the bad feelings of hand-me downs

 Learn to love second hand

 Today second hand can bring you things that you couldn’t afford otherwise.
 Being a state employee, I can’t afford to spend a thousand dollar on a pair of shoes, two thousand or more on a hand bag, or $500 on a pair of jeans.
 However, I like a Chanel bag, or Valentino rock studs, or this seasons It shoe from Gucci like the next gal.
 So what?
 I go for second hand fashion items on eBay, or in online stores that specialize in consignment of high fashion and browse the local thrift and consignment stores.
-To learn how to score high on eBay and save time shopping consignment stores see the linked posts.
+You can learn how to score high on eBay and how to save time shopping consignment stores.
+When you are new to second hand the best point to start is learning which designers and brands to look for in second hand stores.
+You can download my free list of brands/designers to buy second hand as a start.

 Valentino Rock Studs found on eBay